Change does wonders for Mariners in 8-6 victory at Houston

 With two outs in the second, the trio of Haniger, Span and Segura got to Verlander again.
 Haniger smoked a double off the wall in left-center.
 The inning appeared over when Verlander made an awkward pickoff move to second base, appearing to have Haniger out.
 However plate umpire Nic Lentz called a balk on the play, erasing the out, and allowing Haniger to advance to third.
 It miffed Verlander immediately and eventually got him ejected after the inning was over.

-The free out proved costly when Segura sent a ball into the Crawford Boxes for his ninth homer of the season and a 5-0 lead.
-Span made it back-to-back homers and 6-0, crushing a ball over the wall in right field for his ninth of the season.
+The free out proved costly when Span sent a ball into the Crawford Boxes for his ninth homer of the season and a 5-0 lead.
+Segura made it back-to-back homers and 6-0, crushing a ball over the wall in right field for his ninth of the season.

 The Mariners picked up three runs after the balk call.